 Flowers that are popular in the florist trade are usually good candidates for hydroponic culture.
 Why is this?
 Flowers like carnations, gerbera daisies, snapdragons, and lisianthus are picky about their growing conditions, and frequently suffer from fungal diseases like fusarium wilt.
-A second benefit of hydroponics is the fast rate of growth, giving you cut flower materials for the vase up to 50 percent faster than the same plant growing in the ground would.
-Finally, a hydroponic system eliminates site and soil problems, like clay soil, slopes, and pH issues.
+Don't stop with your typical outdoor garden flowers though: houseplants are also excellent candidates for hydroponic culture.
+With a few cuttings, you can start a hydroponic collection of peace lilies, hoya, Rex begonias, or flowering jasmine vines.

 If you're new to hydroponic gardening, you may consider a complete hydroponic system as an introduction to soil-free flower culture.
 A hydroponic system is a self-contained growing unit that may consist of a growing container, a water reservoir, growing media, and a pump that recirculates the water.
-Some hydroponic kits also include a grow light for indoor gardening.
 You must add the hydroponic nutrients and flowering plants.

 Hydroponic kits vary widely in size and price, but most systems accommodate a static number of growing pots.
 This means if you purchased a kit that only features 12 growing stations, you can only grow 12 plants at a time.
 Unless you have severe space restrictions, buy a hydroponic system that grows at least 24 plants or more so your hobby doesn't outgrow the system too quickly.